evanjmg/evanjmg.github.io/_posts/2020-11-08-Automate-reporting-with-changelogs.md

 When working on a piece of code, I often find that I am working on one of the following:
 - bugfix: a minor fix to an existing piece of software that has an issue
-- feature: a new feature implemented in a backward compatible way
+- feature: a new feature implemented in a backward-compatible way
-- refactor: an update to existing software or improvement that doesn't change behaviour
+- refactor: an update to existing software or improvement that doesn't change behavior
 - test: writing missing tests for software
 - chore: a change to internal dev like infrastructure or productivity tools